This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 In April 2009, the Australian government announced its intention to fund, construct and operate, via a government-owned company (NBN Co), an NBN.
 Under Telstra’s proposal for structural separation (described below), the NBN will progressively replace Telstra’s copper customer access network.
 It will incorporate a fibre-to-the-premises (FTTP) infrastructure serving 93 per cent of the Australian population (the remainder to be served by wireless and satellite facilities).
 The roll-out of the NBN has commenced in several locations around Australia.

-NBN Co is intended to be a wholesale-only operator, providing retail service providers (and certain utilities and public transport authorities) with the opportunity to access its network on regulated terms.28 The legislation governing NBN Co also provides a framework for the government to require functional separation or divestiture of assets of NBN Co in the future,29 sets out a regime to facilitate NBN Co offering uniform national pricing,30 and imposes access, transparency and non-discrimination obligations on the supply of wholesale services by NBN Co.31
+NBN Co is intended to be a wholesale-only operator, providing retail service providers (and certain other entities) with the opportunity to access its network on regulated terms.27 The legislation governing NBN Co also provides a framework for the government to require functional separation or divestiture of assets of NBN Co in the future,28 sets out a regime to facilitate NBN Co offering uniform national pricing,29 and imposes access, transparency and non-discrimination obligations on the supply of wholesale services by NBN Co.30

-Preparation for the roll-out and future operation of the NBN has also involved the NBN Co and the Australian government negotiating a complex commercial agreement with Telstra for the decommissioning of its legacy copper network and the use of its passive network infrastructure for the NBN.
-At the time of writing, the acceptance by the ACCC of Telstra’s undertaking to structurally separate remains one of the few conditions precedent to this agreement not yet satisfied.
+Preparation for the roll-out and future operation of the NBN has also involved the NBN Co and the Australian government negotiating complex commercial agreements with Telstra for the decommissioning of Telstra’s legacy copper network and the use of Telstra’s passive network infrastructure for the NBN.
+These agreements were authorised under the Telecommunications Act so that they would not breach competition laws, despite containing commitments by Telstra not to compete with the NBN.

 Alongside the NBN, a central plank of the government’s telecommunications reform agenda has been to encourage the structural or functional separation of Telstra.
-The CCS Act established a novel regulatory scheme that allowed Telstra to, in effect, choose whether it would structurally separate or else submit to potentially onerous restrictions on its existing and future business activities (including being denied access to certain new spectrum).
+Amendments to the Telecommunications Act in 2010 established a novel regulatory scheme that allowed Telstra to, in effect, choose whether it would structurally separate or else submit to potentially onerous restrictions on its existing and future business activities (including mandatory functional separation and being denied access to certain new spectrum).
+Consequently, in connection with the commercial agreements it struck with NBN Co and the Australian government, Telstra elected to structurally separate.

 - Telecommunications Act 1997 (Cth), schedule 1, part 8.